jdecaron/c19coalition/_organizations/ypo.md

 ---
 layout: organization
-name: YPO
+name: YPO Manufacturing Coalition
-description: YPO is a global leadership community of chief executives that has formed a manufacturing coalition made up of 500 manufacturers to assist with the PPE shortages across the US.
+description: YPO is a global leadership community of chief executives that has formed a Manufacturing Coalition made up of 500 manufacturers to assist with the PPE shortages across the US.
 type:
   - connect-demand-with-supply